Vietnam Luggage Manufacturers: Top Factories and How to Source Luggage from Vietnam

 Why Source Luggage from Vietnam?

-Trade agreement access.
-Vietnam is a member of the CPTPP, EVFTA, and RCEP, which provide goods with preferential tariff treatment in the EU, the UK, Canada, Japan, Australia, and ASEAN.
+Vietnam is a member of the CPTPP, EVFTA, and RCEP, which provide preferential tariff treatment for goods to the EU, the UK, Canada, Japan, Australia, and ASEAN.
 For brands selling into multiple markets beyond the US, this is a major advantage.
+Tariff rates vary by country and product classification, so check the latest rates for your specific market.

-Sustainability momentum.
 More manufacturers are investing in recycled materials, energy-efficient production, and environmental certifications.
 For brands facing sustainability requirements from retailers or regulators, Vietnam offers increasingly viable options.
-See our guide to Vietnam's manufacturing capabilities for more.

 Whether you need a factory for 500 backpacks or 50,000 hard-shell suitcases, we can match you with the right partner.